Get Strong and Help Fight Heart Disease with Curves

 Strength training helps lower resting blood pressure

 Research shows that regular resistance workouts help lower blood pressure—either systolic (the upper number, which measures the pressure in your blood vessels when your heart contracts), diastolic (the bottom number, which measures pressure between heart beats) or both.
-A 2009 study involving 1600 participants, age 21 to 80, found that combined strength and aerobic exercise performed three times a week significantly reduced both systolic and diastolic blood pressure.
+A 2009 study1 involving 1600 participants, age 21 to 80, found that combined strength and aerobic exercise performed three times a week significantly reduced both systolic and diastolic blood pressure.

 Strength training may help improve your cholesterol profile

 Study results are mixed regarding the effect of resistance training on cholesterol.
-The American College of Sports Medicine reports that though the effect on total cholesterol is minimal, HDL (good cholesterol) levels increase with regular strength workouts.
+The American College of Sports Medicine3 reports that though the effect on total cholesterol is minimal, HDL (good cholesterol) levels increase with regular strength workouts.
 Aerobic exercise appears to produce greater improvements in cholesterol, and remember, at Curves you get both a strength and cardio workout in one.

 Regular exercise also improves your ratio of good LDLs to bad LDLs.
 Yes, you read that right.
 Not all LDL molecules are bad: some are small, and they are particularly damaging, others are large and less harmful.
 Studies show that exercise increases large LDL molecules while decreasing the small, harmful ones.